grafana/agent/docs/sources/_index.md

 ## Release schedule

 Starting with the v0.28 release on 2022-09-20, a new minor release is planned to be created every 6 weeks.
-This includes a release for Grafana Agent and Grafana Agent Operator.
+This includes a release for Grafana Agent, Grafana Agent Operator, and the `agentctl` binary.

 The release schedule is best-effort, and releases may be moved forward or backwards if needed.
 The planned release date for future minor releases are not